brannerchinese/rc_study_plans/sections/os_chinese_pinyin_input_on_chrome.md

 | ō: 14d | ó: f3 | ǒ: 1d2 | ò: f2
 | ū: 16b | ú: fa | ǔ: 1d4 | ù: f9
 | ǖ: 1d6 | ǘ: 1d8 | ǚ: 1da | ǜ: 1dc

+## Unicode codepoints

+See the [Unicode Character Name Index](http://www.unicode.org/charts/charindex.html) (which is not complete, by design).

+ * Ł: 0141: LATIN CAPITAL LETTER L WITH STROKE (not on Unicode Consortium page but lapse reported)
+ * ł: 0142: LATIN SMALL LETTER L WITH STROKE
+ * …: 2026: HORIZONTAL ELLIPSIS
+ * —: 2014: EM DASH
+ * ⸺: 2e3a: TWO-EM DASH
+ *  : a0: NON-BREAKING SPACE
+---

 Below is unfinished